rcsb/py-rcsb_app_file/README.md

 # Error handling

-For production, Redis variables are set to expire periodically.
-However, hidden files are not, so a cron job should be run periodically to remove lingering hidden files from the deposit or archive directories.
+For production, a cron job should be run periodically to remove lingering hidden files from the deposit or archive directories and remove Redis or Sqlite sessions.

 An example cron script is in the deploy folder.

 After development testing with a Sqlite database, open the kv.sqlite file and delete the tables, and delete hidden files from the deposit or archives directories.

 After development testing with Redis, open the redis-cli and delete the variables, and delete hidden files from the deposit or archives directories.

-Among the files to be deleted are those that start with the value configured in getTempFilePath, referred to above, after checking that the file modification time is beyond a specified threshold.